 Workshop topics include:

 - Writing Cover Letters, CVs and Research Statements

 - Preparing for your interview

 The workshop includes two catered lunches and ends with a wine and cheese reception for participants and faculty.

 The Future Faculty Fellows Workshop is directed by Dr. Chet Moritz, Associate Professor of Rehabilitation Medicine, and by Dr. Rosana Risques, Assistant Professor of Pathology.

 For more information on the workshop please contact

-Since 2004, 100 postdocs from over 30 different UW and FHCRC departments have participated in the STEP Program.
-The postdocs have designed and taught a total of 30 innovative seminar courses for UW undergraduates!
-Their courses enrich our undergraduate curriculum and provide opportunities for students to learn about cutting edge research and to benefit from highly interactive discussions with their instructors and peers.
-Beginning in 2011, courses have been taught as part of the UW Bothell Biology Program.
-Courses provided by our STEP Program postdocs in the past include:
+Since 2011, over 50 postdocs from different UW departments and affiliate institutions have participated in this teaching apprenticeship.
+The postdocs design and teach innovative seminar courses for UW undergraduates at UW Bothell and UW Seattle campuses!
+These seminars enrich our undergraduate curricula and provide opportunities for students to learn about cutting edge research and to benefit from highly interactive discussions with their instructors and peers.

-For more information on the Science Teaching Experience for Postdocs (STEP) program contact program directors Dr. Becca Price:
+For more information on the Science Teaching Experience for Postdocs (STEP) program visit

 What Participants Say about the STEP Apprenticeships: